-You will remain entitled to your benefits accumulated for your allowable service under the current provisions, based on your average annual compensation over the total period of participation in any Air Canada Rouge-sponsored pension plan.
+You will remain entitled to your benefits accumulated for your allowable service under the current provisions, based on your final average earnings or average annual compensation over the total period of participation in any Air Canada pension plan.

-What happens if I transfer to Air Canada?
+What happens if I transfer to Air Canada rouge?

-You will continue to participate in the Air Canada Rougr CUPE Represented Employees Pension Plan, you will not transfer to the Air Canada pension plan.
+You will continue to participate in the Air Canada CUPE Represented Employees Pension Plan.
+You will not transfer to the Air Canada rouge pension plan.

-More in Transfers to Air Canada.
+More in Transfers to Air Canada rouge.